mickfuzz/phd4/_posts/thesis_chapters/2025-1-7-Culture.md

 - THE DIFFERENCE BETWEEN TOOLS AS MEDIATING TOOLS AND DOUBLE STIMULATION.
 - primary and secondary tools / stimulation

-- that there are many possible stimuli in a modern environment (find source )
+For this study, one issue of Sannino and Engestroms general approach is that there are many possible stimuli in a modern environment (find source ), and while yes, participant may adapt them for their own use, the focus on just one is potentially limiting.
+JUST A THOUGHT.

+Metaphors are another vehicle to explore concepts, and different means of representation are a valid from of inclusive communication.
+To explore this thought,  I will engage in some metaphorical analysis, some following many other researchers, and introducing some of my own.

 <!-- RETURNING TO THE TENSIONS OF AUTHENCITY IN CH.5 AND TABLE AND IMPACT ON AGENCY. -->